madhurn29/Meesho-clone/README.md

 ### * Team-Members

-- Madhur NAdamwar (Team Lead)
+- Madhur Nadamwar (Team Lead)
 - Vishal More
 - Ankit Sharma
-- Ram Sahit
+- Ram Sahith
-- Hrikesh Gadhei
+- Hrisikesh Gadhei

 ## Some Screenshots of our Project :-